kjoshi1988/node-pool-cluster/README.md

 The module uses similar convention used in [generic-pool module](https://github.com/coopernurse/node-pool).
 Any one familiar with node-pool module, will be able to easily switch to node-pool-cluster module, with minimal changes.

-### Step 1 - Create an object of node-pool-cluster using a poolFactory object
+### Create an object of node-pool-cluster using a poolFactory object

 ```javascript
 // Create a MySQL connection pool with a max of 5 connections, and a min of 2